cdktf/cdktf-provider-google/docs/monitoringUptimeCheckConfig.csharp.md

 The list of headers to send as part of the uptime check request.

-If two headers have the same key and different values, they should be entered as a single header, with the value being a comma-separated list of all the desired values as described at https://www.w3.org/Protocols/rfc2616/rfc2616.txt (page 31).
+If two headers have the same key and different values, they should be entered as a single header, with the value being a comma-separated list of all the desired values as described in [RFC 2616 (page 31)](https://www.w3.org/Protocols/rfc2616/rfc2616.txt).
 Entering two separate headers with the same key in a Create call will cause the first to be overwritten by the second.
 The maximum number of headers allowed is 100.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.6.0/docs/resources/monitoring_uptime_check_config#headers MonitoringUptimeCheckConfig#headers}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.7.0/docs/resources/monitoring_uptime_check_config#headers MonitoringUptimeCheckConfig#headers}

 ---